Australian Wine from

 The variety is best known for its use in Bordeaux as a blending partner.

-Less well known is Cabernet franc's role in varietal wines in France, particularly in the Loire Valley appellations of Bourgueil, Chinon and Saumur.
-It is also a component of the rose Appelation Cabernet d"Anjou in this region.
+Less well known is Cabernet Franc's role in varietal wines in France, particularly in the Loire Valley appellations of Bourgueil, Chinon and Saumur*.
+It is also used component of the rose Appellation Cabernet d'Anjou in the middle Loire region.

 Cabernet Franc in Australia

-The variety is used in a similar way to its use in France, mainly as a blending variety, but by quite a significant number as a straight varietal.
+The variety is used in a similar way to its use in France, mainly as a blending variety, but quite a significant number of Australian wineries are using Cabernet Franc as a straight varietal.

 Is it an alternative variety?
 This is controversial.
 It's use as a blending partner is certainly not, but there is an argument that the use of the variety to make varietals is alternative.